EPA hits chemical maker for not notifying on new compounds

 The EPA said in a violation notice letter this week that The Chemours Co. also failed to provide information showing when the company learned the chemical GenX contaminated water wells and properties around its factories near Fayetteville and Parkersburg, West Virginia.
 The agency says the violations were found after the two plants were inspected in 2017.

-Chemours spokeswoman Lisa Randell says the company has since made changes to address some of the issues.
+Chemours spokeswoman Lisa Randall says the company has since made changes to address some of the issues.
 She wouldn’t say why Chemours didn’t provide EPA with the required notices.

 The EPA says its Chemours investigation may find other violations.
 Fines could follow.